Inform. Inspect. Improve.

 Code Enforcement is responsible for enforcing city ordinances.
 The division is authorized to pursue criminal and civil remedies to abate nuisances (high weeds, off-street parking, unsightly conditions, falling fences, etc.) for the purpose of maintaining a safe, sanitary and clean city.

 Get to know the laws… if the owner and/or occupant fail to comply in a timely manner with a request to correct a violation, a municipal court citation may be issued and/or the violation corrected at the owner’s expense.
 A lien may be filed to recover the city’s cost of abatement.
-Please view the 2009 Code Compliance Guide (PDF) to learn more about the different types of violations.
+Please view the City of Abilene Code of Ordinances to learn more about the different types of violations.

 - Grass & Weeds